Joshua-McGee/doks/docs/api/meetings.md

 ### Response

-A successful response returns HTTP status 200 with a list of meetings, based on the query parameter(s) provided in the request path.
+A successful response returns HTTP status 200 with a list of meetings based on the query parameters provided in the request path.

 ```json
 {